 Despite anti-discrimination laws that are generally similar in both states, California's courts are unlikely to follow the recent example of the all-male Iowa Supreme Court in allowing an employer to fire a woman simply because he was attracted to her.
 For one thing, California's law directs judges to construe it "liberally."
 For another, California's Supreme Court is majority female.

-This article by TELG managing principal R. Scott Oswald and David L. Scher was published by The Daily Journal on July 18, 2013.
+TELG managing principal R. Scott Oswald and David L. Scher was published by The Daily Journal on July 18, 2013.

 Those irresistible coworkers